AdarshDogra-CloudDevops/mslearn-azure-developer/instructions/azure-app-auth/01-msal-interactive-auth.md

 ### Task 5: Run the application

-Now that the app is complete it's time to run it.
+In this task, you will run the console application to authenticate interactively and verify that the access token is retrieved successfully.

 1. Start the application by running the following command: